Education Health and Care Plans (EHCPs)

 A new SEN and Disability Code of Practice was introduced for England in September 2014.
 Instead of a statement, parents will find that all new assessments now relate to Education Health and Care Plans.
-Special Needs Jungle has useful pages EHCP Getting Started (requesting assessment etc) and EHCP Top Tips.
-Parents applying for an EHCP from scratch should be aware of the 'graduated approach'
+EHCPs can also go up to age 25.

 What's in the Plan

 A common labelling system has been introduced in the Code of Practice meaning that every EHC plan must contain specified sections labelled with the same letter.
 More details here